 - 1. Apply, meet admission requirements and be accepted by Walters State Community College. - 2.
 Indicate Respiratory Care as the desired major on the WSCC application form. - 3.
-See an advisor from the division of Health Programs prior to registering for classes and obtain clearance to register. - Complete all required developmental education courses prior to beginning the clinical portion of the respiratory care program.
-A student may apply to the program before completing all required developmental courses. - Complete BIOL 2010/2011, BIOL 2020/2021, and CPSC 1100 prior to beginning the clinical portion of the respiratory care program.
-Credit for biology courses must be within 10 years to be considered.
-A student may apply to the program before completing these courses. - 6.
+Follow college policy for advising prior to registration. - 4.
+Successfully complete all required developmental courses no later than the end of the spring semester the year the student elects to participate in the selection process. - 5.
+Successfully complete BIOL 2010/2011, BIOL 2020/2021 no later than the end of the spring semester the year the student elects to participate in the selection process.
+A grade of "C" or better must be achieved in all science courses.
+Biological science courses previously taken must have been completed within the last 10 years, - 6.
+Complete the computer competency requirement. - 7.
+Submit the required pre-admission test scores.
+See program director or clinical application for specific test information. - 8.
 Students cannot audit any respiratory care course without the approval of the dean of Health Programs/program director of Respiratory Care.